-The New Bedford Whaling Museum has curated four exhibitions on the first floor of the Mariners’ Home that will help bring to life the era when the boarding house was bustling with maritime guests, and will tell the story of how the Mariners’ Home came to be.
+The New Bedford Whaling Museum has curated four exhibitions on the first floor of the Mariners’ Home that bring to life the era when the boarding house was bustling with maritime guests and tells the story of how the Mariners’ Home came to be.
 Highlights of the exhibition include:

 Moby-Dick and the Silver Screen

 This exhibition tells the story of Moby-Dick’s rise in popular culture during the twentieth century through the powerful medium of film.
 Several motion picture versions of Herman Melville’s great work, as well as other maritime pictures, depicted the grisly business of whaling through the lens of Hollywood.
 New Bedford’s image on the silver screen generated long-lasting international attention.
 In particular, director John Huston’s 1956 version of Moby-Dick starring Gregory Peck, fostered renewed local pride in the city’s past and helped to stimulate community-wide interest in historic preservation.

 The Home of William Rotch Jr.

 Explore what the salon of the home would feel like in the early 19th century when it was the family home of William Rotch Jr. Get a sense of the furniture, art, and artifacts that would have graced the walls and hallways of the Rotch home.

 Safe Haven, Safe Harbor

 Learn about William’s daughter Sarah Rotch Arnold and the Ladies Branch of the New Bedford Port Society, and their historical significance to the creation of the Mariners’ Home.
 Relive the welcomed respite that mariners received in New Bedford’s Port and the Mariners’ Home.
 Just as the broad harbor of the Port of New Bedford afforded excellent shelter from northeast gales, the Mariners’ Home was widely known as a safe haven for transient mariners from arriving ships.
 Both the Harbor and this Home offered a safe berth, restorative sustenance, and a much-needed rest before the next ocean voyage.
 Discover the history of the harbor’s lighthouses and hurricane barriers as they created a safe haven for vessels and the souls aboard.